-This study addresses Aim 2 by developing an understanding of the process by which the culture change program is adapted for, and implemented in, residential aged care.
-Semistructured interviews will be conducted with a range of key stakeholders, including staff within facilities; aged care managers at sites, regionally and nationally; leads for clinical governance; and covering off those in key program roles (e.g., conducting training, peer messengers, triage team member).
-We anticipate approximately 50 interviewees, with a minimum of two to three participants from each group involved in program implementation, will provide sufficient coverage of the topic, based on prior experience.
-Interviews will take place throughout the roll out of the program (2024-27) and will be conducted either in person, or via videoconferencing.
-During interviews participants will be asked questions aimed at identifying implementation determinants as conceptualised by the Consolidated Framework for Implementation Research (CFIR).(55, 56) A member of the research team with expertise in implementation science will also attend working party meetings, making notes on the process for adapting and implementing the program in RACFs.
+This study addresses aim 2 by developing an understanding of the process by which the culture change

+Programme components Explanation Speaking Up for Safety (Safety C.O.D.E.)
+A standardised, graded assertiveness approach to communicating about safety concerns in a professional way that maintains respect for a coworker's skills and expertise.
+It encourages staff to proactively identify potential risks to patient and staff safety and speak up in the moment to mitigate this.
+These components are trademarked to the Cognitive Institute and The Medical Protection Society and rolled out by the provide under a service and licence agreement.
+Model for promoting professional accountability A tiered model with graduated interventions for addressing unprofessional behaviours that undermine safety.
+It begins with early, informal and non-punitive peer feedback on behaviour.
+The feedback is collected through the feedback system.
+Feedback system A secure online system in which staff can confidentially submit feedback or their coworkers' behaviours that either promote or undermine safety, for us if there is no imminent risk of harm and they are unable to speak up in the moment, or to a manager.
+Triage team Trained staff who review submissions to the online system, evaluate their contents and where appropriate forward them along for delivery.
+Leader/peer messenger A member of staff who is trained to deliver feedback related to unprofessional behaviour in a non-judgemental way that encourages the receiving staff member to reflect on, and ideally change, their behaviour.
+Programme implementation Explanation Phased training and roll out Elements of the programme are introduced in a phased way, beginning with training in the Safety C.O.D.E. provided to all staff.
+Leaders/peer messengers are also trained in having difficult conversations with their staff Once approximately 80% of staff have received Safety C.O.D.E training, the feedback system is rolled out.
+Train-the-trainer (Safety C.O.D.E related) To foster buy-in and programme sustainability, the programme is intended for roll out via members of the organisation who are trained by the programme owner. - programme is adapted for, and implemented in, residential aged care.
+Semistructured interviews will be conducted with a range of key stakeholders, including staff within facilities; aged care managers at sites, regionally and nationally; leads for clinical governance; and covering off those in key programme roles (eg, conducting training, peer messengers, triage team member).
+We anticipate approximately that 50 interviewees, with a minimum of two to three participants from each group involved in programme implementation, will provide sufficient coverage of the topic, based on prior experience.
+Interviews will take place throughout the roll out of the programme (2024-2027) and will be conducted either in person, or via videoconferencing.
+During interviews, participants will be asked questions aimed at identifying implementation determinants as conceptualised by the Consolidated Framework for Implementation Research (CFIR).
+55 56 A member of the research team with expertise in implementation science will also attend working party meetings, making notes on the process for adapting and implementing the programme in RACFs.
 These notes will supplement interviews and contribute further insights into decision-making around the process and strategies for implementation.
-Secondary data generated by the Provider will also be sought, including program training evaluations and data on use of the online feedback system.
+Secondary data generated by the provider will also be sought, including programme training evaluations and data on use of the online feedback system.